Martial Arts Institute Socorro

 ESTABLISHED 2023

-MAIS’ roots were planted in 2022 when black belt partners Elric Padilla and Misty Millhorn began a martial arts club to provide a venue for their local community to learn and practice self defense.
+MAIS’ roots were planted in 2022 when black belt Misty Millhorn began a martial arts club to provide a venue for the local community to learn and practice self defense.

-Because the club was so well-received, they founded the Martial Arts Institute, Socorro in 2023, offering self defense classes and promoting wellness to a broader audience.
-Some students even travel to Socorro from hours away to study with Padilla Kyosahnim and Millhorn Kyosahnim.
+Because the club was so well-received, she founded the Martial Arts Institute, Socorro in 2023, offering self defense classes and promoting wellness to a broader audience.
+Some students even travel to Socorro from hours away to study with Millhorn Kyosahnim.

 Tae Kwon Do Moo Duk Kwan Kukkiwon*